That calculated dollar amount results from a 17.8% increase compared to five years earlier in 2021 when Egyptian exports totaled $43.6 billion.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Historically, Egypt has highly positive net exports in the international trade of fertilizers.
-In turn, these cashflows indicate Egypt’s strong competitive advantages under the fertilizers product category.
+Historically, Egypt has highly positive net exports in the international trade of gold.
+In turn, these cashflows indicate Egypt’s strong competitive advantages under the gems and precious metals product category.

 Countries Causing Egypt’s Worst Trade Deficits